 Not so long ago, golf carts were relegated to golf courses, and the damage you could do in one was quite limited.
 Now, however, golf carts have made their way off the grassy links and into populated areas, such as residential subdivisions, beach resorts, and retirement communities.
 As golf cart motors have become more powerful, and these vehicles are increasingly used in public places, the dangers associated with them have grown exponentially.
 Their use is attracting the attention of authorities ranging from city councils to the U.S. Department of Transportation.
 So today we discuss the many aspects of golf cart safety.

 Even though they were specifically made for golf courses, golf carts have been found to be efficient and practical in several other settings.
 They have been used for years in resorts and campgrounds, and they are extremely popular in beach areas along the coast and on islands.
 However, within the past few years, golf carts have continued to find their way further inland away from the oceans.

-As gas prices increased, people began to view golf carts as a legitimate means of local transportation, and many retailers now report that sales of carts for neighborhood use outpace sales of those bound for the links.
+As gas prices increased, people began to view golf carts as a legitimate means of local transportation, and many retailers now report that sales of carts for neighbourhood use outpace sales of those bound for the links.
 Also, business is brisk throughout the year rather than only during the summer.

 Federal Safety Regulations

 No one is questioning the fact that golf carts are fun, convenient and environmentally friendly vehicles.
 But as they transition from the links to city streets, people are being forced to consider the issue of golf cart safety.
 The National Highway Traffic Safety Association (NHTSA) issued new federal motor vehicle safety standards back in 1998, but many communities are finding them insufficient in reducing the risk of accidents.